scriptrdotio/libraries/fitbit/README.md

 - Once done, make sure to copy/paste the values of your Client (Consumer) Key, OAuth 2.0 Client ID and Client (Consumer) Secret in the corresponding variables of the fitbit/config file.
 - Create a test script in scriptr, or use the script provided in fitbit/test.

-*Note*
-Pay attention that fitbit limits the number of free API calls that you can make to 150/hour per app.
+*Note: pay attention that fitbit limits the number of free API calls that you can make to 150/hour per app.*

 ### Obtain access and refresh tokens from fitbit